 Although a conservative treatment approach is generally best for plantar warts, it’s not always the safest route.
 Seeking medical attention is recommended, especially if:

-Depending on your condition, Dr. Kaviani may recommend a more invasive treatment, such as excision of the wart tissue or freezing the area with cryotherapy.
+Depending on your condition, Dr. Kaviani or Dr. Chabokrow may recommend a more invasive treatment, such as excision of the wart tissue or freezing the area with cryotherapy.
 Make an appointment at Bluebonnet Foot and Ankle Institute to discuss your options.
 Scheduling is available online and by phone.